 Homemade Dough vs Shortcut Pillsbury Dough

 My mom always makes her own dough, and we experimented with doing our own dairy-free dough so Nori could enjoy it too (see recipe below).
-While the homemade dough route is very tasty, it’s definitely more time consuming, so using store bought options like Pillsbury Crescent Dough is an ideal shortcut.
+While the homemade dough route is very tasty, it’s definitely more time consuming, so using store bought options like Pillsbury Crescent Dough is an ideal shortcut (I only had Immaculate brand when taking these photos, but after comparing the two we MUCH prefer Pillsbury, which also happens to be dairy free).
 The dough texture won’t be the same since the bakery / homemade version is more pillowy rather than flakier dough, but trust me – these buns will still disappear quickly from your kitchen regardless!

 Instead of using hot dogs, one of you had the awesome idea (thanks, Tania!) of subbing in asparagus stalks and following the same flower bun shaping method.
 You can layer 2 to 3 asparagus stalks cut to about 6 inches long, and add some shredded cheese too before rolling the stalks up in Step # 3 below to make it melty.
 Makes me curious what other delicious fillings this might work with!

 If you’re up to the task of making these from scratch, Nick has been using this Anpan dough recipe in our new Kitchenaid Mixer, substituting non-dairy milk for the cream/milk (we use Oat milk) with tasty results.
 Homemade dough requires several rises, so this is not for the impatient cook ; ) He then makes simple round tuna salad or red bean filled buns (using canned sweet red bean from the Asian grocery) with any remaining dough – Nori goes nuts over the red bean ones!

 - 1 can store bought crescent dough (I prefer Pillsbury) or a batch of homemade dough

 - 1 – 2 stalks scallions